 CUGH, NPR’s Goats and Soda Blog, and GHN share the goal of raising awareness about health issues around the world.
 We invite you to nominate an issue you feel deserves urgent attention, whether you’ve worked on it firsthand or come across it in your travels.
 The best nominations for the Untold Stories focus on a specific issue in a specific location (i.e., not global chronic disease) and should include available data and evidence, as well as contact information.

 Send us your ideas, and if we choose your issue, we’ll help you expand the audience for your issue.
-Entrants can submit a nomination here, with a short (150-word) statement describing the story and why it deserves more coverage and support.
+Submit your nomination here, with a short (150-word) statement describing the story and why it deserves more coverage and support.